learn-co-students/nyc-web-062518/24-rails-auth/README.md

 end
 ```

-To expose this, talk about a button that shows a "Log Out" button if logged in, and a "Log In" button otherwise.
+We can have a button that shows a "Log Out" button if logged in, and a "Log In" button otherwise.

 The best place to do this is in `application.html.erb`, but to expose our controller's method here, we must use the `helper_method :logged_in?` macro in our `ApplicationController`